Skip to content

 whispefy/audio.py reads mic input, tracks RMS levels, and stops the session when silence lasts long enough.

-whispefy/groq_pipeline.py sends the WAV file to Groq Whisper and then runs a small LangChain cleanup pass with ChatGroq.
+whispefy/groq_pipeline.py sends the WAV file to Groq Whisper and returns plain transcript text.

 Insert